S-01169

 Plain Language

-Within five days after a high-risk AI system has been used for a consequential decision, the deployer must inform the end user and provide an accessible appeal process.
-The appeal must, at minimum, allow the end user to formally contest the decision, submit supporting information, and obtain meaningful human review.
-The deployer must respond within 45 days, extendable once by 45 days if reasonably necessary — with notice and reasons provided to the end user.
-Each end user is limited to one appeal per consequential decision per six-month period.
-Notably, an end user cannot exercise both the pre-decision opt-out and the post-decision appeal for the same decision.
+After a consequential decision is made using a high-risk AI system, the deployer must notify the end user within five days.
+The deployer must also explain the appeal process, which must at minimum allow the end user to (1) formally contest the decision, (2) submit supporting information, and (3) obtain meaningful human review.
+The deployer must respond within 45 days, with one 45-day extension permitted where reasonably necessary.
+End users get one appeal per consequential decision per six-month period.
+Note the election requirement: under § 86-a(5), an end user may exercise either the pre-decision opt-out or the post-decision appeal, but not both for the same consequential decision.

 Statutory Text